gyulanemeth/bluefox.email/docs/api/index.md

 [Quick quide](/docs/projects/triggered-emails.html#triggered-email-integration)

-In order to send a [triggered email](/docs/projects/triggered-emails), you have to use the following URL pattern:
+To send a [triggered email](/docs/projects/triggered-emails),  use the following URL pattern:

 ```
 https://api.bluefox.email/v1/accounts/##YOUR_WORKSPACE_ID##/projects/##YOUR_PROJECT_ID##/triggered-emails/##TRIGGERED_EMAIL_ID##/send
 ```

-You need to replace the following strings with yours:
+Replace the placeholders with your specific information:
  - `##YOUR_WORKSPACE_ID##`
  - `##YOUR_PROJECT_ID##`
  - `##TRIGGERED_EMAIL_ID##`
  - `##YOUR_API_KEY##`

-You can find the ids that you need to replace if you click on the code guide button on a triggered email card:
+You can find the IDs to replace by clicking on the code guide button on a triggered email card:
 ![Screenshot of the highlighted code guide button on a triggered email card.](./triggered-code-guide-button.png)

-In the code guide dialog the aformentioned values will automatically applied, if you copy those code snippets, you only have to replace the ##YOUR_API_KEY## string.
+In the code guide dialog, these values are automatically filled in.
+If you copy the code snippets, you only need to replace the `##YOUR_API_KEY##`.

 ![Screenshot of a code guide dialog of a triggered email](./triggered-code-guide-dialog.png)